 File Explorer also offers a convenient way to start Microsoft Edge.
 Open File Explorer and type “microsoft-edge:” in its address bar.
 Then, press Enter on the keyboard.

 Since Microsoft still bundles the old Internet Explorer in Windows 10, it has built a mechanism that allows you to quickly jump from Internet Explorer to the Edge browser.
 While in Internet Explorer, open the Tools menu by clicking on the gear icon in the top-right corner.
 In the menu, select “Open with Microsoft Edge.”
 Alternatively, use the keyboard shortcut also shown in the menu: Ctrl + Shift + E.

 Please note that this opens in Microsoft Edge only the current tab from Internet Explorer.
 If you want to open the pages from other tabs, you need to select each tab and run the same command from there.

 Since you read this tutorial, you are intent on using Microsoft Edge.
-Microsoft has produced a competitive web browser that keeps up well with the competition and, in some areas, is even better than the other web browsers.
+It’s a competitive web browser that keeps up well with the competition and is arguably even better than the other web browsers.
 Using a web browser is not, however, a necessarily exclusive deal for one computer.
 Many users opt to install and use multiple web browsers.
-How often do you use Microsoft Edge?
+How often do you open Microsoft Edge?
 Is it the only web browser you are using?
-Let us know your preferences in a comment below.
+Do you use it daily?
+Let us know in the comments section below.